JackHamer09/interop-escrow-double-zero/README.md

 ## 📒 Summary

 Double Zero Swap is a simple dapp built to be used on top of [Double Zero](https://github.com/Moonsong-Labs/double-zero).
 It resembles a constant product AMM, but with private data access and access control features, brought by the Double Zero architecture.
+It also allows for Escrow Trades between 2 parties via a privatized smart contract.

 ### Built With